harryShepherd/Ambry/CWSpecs.md

 # Coursework Specification

 You will work on the project as a Scrum team.
-Details on Scrum are provided in [Unit 01 (b)](../units/unit01/unit01b.md), including an FAQ on how to apply Scrum in the module.
+Details on Scrum are provided in Unit 01b, including an FAQ on how to apply Scrum in the module.

 You work for an organisation that requires reporting on population information.
 You have been tasked with designing and implementing a new system to allow easy access to this population information.
 The organisation has provided you with an SQL database to work from available [here](https://downloads.mysql.com/docs/world-db.zip).